External assurance of sustainability performance indicators and other criteria is important to The

 Every year, we work to expand our list of assured KPIs.
 We prioritize the KPIs we review based on maturity (stage of development), timeliness (proximity to target completion) and where the metric ranks in our issue prioritization.
 In addition to assuring our KPIs, we conduct internal reviews throughout the year, as well as conducting assurance readiness programs that prepare our KPIs for external assurance.

 The non-financial information included in the report is subject to certain uncertainties due to limitations inherent in the nature of measuring such data.
-For example, variances in measurements can result from the selection or measurement techniques used across the complete
+For example, selection of different but acceptable measurement techniques can result in variances in measurements across the complete

 This is why, as we march toward our 2020 Sustainability Commitments, the quality and completeness of our disclosures is paramount.